MicrosoftDocs/win32/desktop-src/HyperV_v2/modifyservicesettings-msvm-terminalservice.md

 ---
-description: Modifies the setting data for the service. ms.assetid: 76669180-fa95-4d6e-b89a-53e45da664c4
+description: ModifyServiceSettings method of the Msvm_TerminalService class - Modifies the setting data for the service. ms.assetid: 76669180-fa95-4d6e-b89a-53e45da664c4
 title: ModifyServiceSettings method of the Msvm_TerminalService class ms.topic: reference